Security & Threat Detection with Server Logs

 Setting Up Effective Alerts

 Detection is only useful if it surfaces threats quickly enough to act on them.
-Here are the alerts every site should configure.
+LogLens ships five security-relevant alerts that cover the patterns above; all are enabled by default.

 Response Strategies